marcus-voss/my-homepage/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Since his Master in Information Systems at the Humboldt University of Berlin in 2014, Marcus Voss is a Ph.D. student in Energy Informatics and research assistant at the DAI-Labor.
+There he has coordinated and worked in several research projects investigating how digitization and AI can support the energy transition, e.g., by modeling, forecasting, and optimizing different demand-side processes such as electric vehicles, building and household loads, and renewable generation.
+In his doctoral research, he analyzes low voltage-level smart meter data using non-Euclidean distance measures with applications in load forecasting and load profile clustering.
+Currently, he coordinates the Application Center "Smart Energy Systems" and is acting Head of Competence Center "Self-Adaptive Systems".

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+#{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.